 WHO ADMINISTERS THE PROGRAM

 At the federal level the U.S. Department of Health and Human Services (HHS) administers the TANF block grant.
 The New York State Department of Family Assistance has administrative oversight for the Cash Assistance program, specifically the Office of Temporary and Disability Assistance (OTDA).
 In NYC the Human Resources Administration (HRA)/Family Independence Administration (FIA) is the agency responsible for the Cash Assistance program.
 The local offices in NYC that administer Cash Assistance are called Job Centers.
-See below Government Contacts for phone numbers and contacts of local centers throughout the five boroughs.
+See below Government Contacts for phone numbers and contacts of local centers throughout the five boroughs of New York City.

 PRWORA ended federal entitlement to assistance and instead created the Temporary Assistance to Needy Families (TANF) block grant that provides States with a fixed amount of federal funds each year.
 These funds cover benefits, administrative expenses, and services targeted to needy families.
 States can use TANF dollars in ways designed to meet any of the four purposes set out in federal law set out above.
 In addition, PRWORA created supplemental grants for certain states with high population growth or low block grant allocations relative to their needy population, as well as a contingency fund to help states weather a recession.
 Finally, the 1996 law created two performance bonuses.
 The first, known as the “high performance bonus” rewards states for meeting employment-related goals like job entry, job retention, and wage progression.
 The second is a bonus for reduction in non-marital births.